SamerN88/heart-arrhythmias-data-analysis/README.md

 <br>

 ## Description
-In this independent data analysis of ECG data from over 10,000 patients, I built multiple models that diagnose various heart conditions.
+In this independent analysis of ECG data from over 10,000 patients, I built multiple models that diagnose various heart conditions.
 The classifiers I used were KNN, decision trees, and logistic regression.
 My best model was a decision tree that can diagnose a patient with an abnormal heart rhythm, with an accuracy of 94% and a recall score of 0.93.

 <br>